opal/opal/README.md

   now included as part of corelib
 * Make `Time` class bridge to native `Date` constructor
 * Use named functions as class constuctors to make debugging easier
+* Classes are now real functions with prototypes.
+Bridged classes are now directly corresponding to the ruby class (e.g. Array === Opal.Array)

 **0.3.19** _(30 May 2012)_